Best Internet Discounts for Veterans & Military Families 2026

 Which Internet Providers Offer Military Discounts?

-Several providers offer discounted internet service for veterans and military personnel on active duty.
+Several internet providers offer discounted internet service for veterans and military personnel on active duty.

 Xfinity Military Discount

-As of 2025, Xfinity offers one of the most affordable internet plans for veterans—just $14.95/month for eligible households.
-This starter program, called Xfinity Internet Essentials, features 50 Mbps download speed and in-home WiFi.
-Individuals can qualify if they are eligible for VA Pension, Housing Assistance, Medicaid, SNAP, SSI, and other programs.
+Xfinity offers one of the most affordable internet plans for veterans at only $14.95/month for eligible households.
+This starter program, called Xfinity Internet Essentials, features 75 Mbps download speed and in-home Wi-Fi.
+Veterans can qualify if they are eligible for VA Pension, Housing Assistance, Medicaid, SNAP, SSI, and other programs.
 Additionally, Internet Essentials customers can purchase a laptop or desktop computer at a discounted price.
 Visit the Xfinity military service benefits page for more information.

 Before you apply, make sure you have a veteran’s pension eligibility determination letter from the Veterans Administration.